Day Old Eastern Wild Turkey Poults

 Disclaimer: While Eastern Wild Turkeys are commonly raised in captivity, they are a wild species, and as such are managed by regulatory bodies in each state.

-We cannot ship to Alabama, New Hampshire, Maine, North Carolina, South Carolina, Virginia, or Georgia.
+We cannot ship to Alabama, Georgia, Kentucky, Maine, New Hampshire, North Carolina, South Carolina, Tennessee, and West Virginia.
 If you are ordering Eastern Wild Turkeys, please check the regulations in your state to find out if you need permits and what the rules regarding these birds are.

 Breeding in the wild: The breeding season for Eastern Wild Turkeys in the wild is from February to May, and the average clutch consists of 10 to 12 eggs.
 The eggs are incubated for a period of 27 to 28 days.

 History: The Eastern Wild Turkey is one of only two domesticated birds native to North America.
 The other is the Muscovy Duck.
 For many years Eastern Wild Turkeys were an important source of food for colonists and settlers.
 By the 1900s it had been over-hunted and was in danger of becoming extinct.